lkolodziejek/AmazonSagemakerWorkshop/Lab 3/README.md

 # Setup

 1. We will start with opening Notebook `autopilot_customer_churn.ipynb`.
 We will skip detailed instruction how to procees as you are the expert now.

-In case You did follow this workshi in order, you can find detailed instruction how to complete this step [_“here”_](https://github.com/pawelmoniewski/AmazonSagemakerWorkshop/blob/main/Lab%201/README.md#data-preparation).
+In case You did not follow this workshi in order, you can find detailed instruction how to complete this step [_“here”_](https://github.com/pawelmoniewski/AmazonSagemakerWorkshop/blob/main/Lab%201/README.md#data-preparation).

+2. In the very first two cells we will start with specifying:

+  - The S3 bucket and prefix that you want to use for training and model data.
+Replace the appropriate variable names according to your preferences.